 - Select the “View Analytics” option.

-There are three types of data you’ll have access to in your analytics: account overview, content insights, and follower insights.
+There are four types of data you’ll have access to in your analytics: account overview, content insights, follower insights, and live overview.

 Profile Overview Analytics